HELP PEOPLE FAR FROM GOD DISCOVER JESUS

 Josh Wilson has a heart for the hurting and people on the margins of life.
 He served at Lawndale Christian Community Church and our affiliate ministries and was part of our community in 2014.
 During his time in North Lawndale, Josh showed a good understanding of the principles of Christian Community Development including the importance of listening to the community and living among the people.
 He is a wonderful person who cares about others.
 I’m excited about his church plant in Boston because I know it will reflect these values.

 Stadia is a nationwide church-planting organization that works with high impact leaders to plant high impact churches.
-They bring people and churches together to plant healthy churches that transform the lives of children, now and for eternity.
+They bring people and churches together to plant healthy churches.

 Partner With Us